 Literally, raise your workspace.
 Try potting on a workbench or table where you can sit or stand rather than kneeling or squatting at ground level prior to planting.
 Consider using a raised flower bed or planter boxes.
 Keep in mind the width of the area so you don’t have to reach forward too far, especially if it’s not accessible from the opposite side.

 Usually, the end comprises of throwing all your tools in the garage or shed and calling it a day.
 However, a few minutes of stretching can go a long way in preventing soreness that night or even the day after.
 Consider taking a few minutes to walk around the yard to bring your body back to rest.
 It’s a great way to walk and admire all the hard work you put in!

-So, get out the shovel and trowels — Memorial Day weekend is just around the corner and that means getting back in the garden for many.
-Just remember to listen to your body.
-Take frequent breaks and change positions when you start to experience aching, cramping or fatigue.
+So, get out the shovel and trowels — Just remember to listen to your body.
+Take frequent breaks and change positions when you start to experience aching, cramping, or fatigue.
 Stay hydrated and wear sunscreen.
 If you do happen to experience low back pain or any other injury, get in touch with us!
 Our highly-trained physical therapists can help alleviate your symptoms as well as educate you on proper body mechanics.